udippant/base-drafts/draft-ietf-quic-recovery.md

 # Congestion Control

-QUIC's congestion control is based on TCP NewReno {{?RFC6582}}.
+QWIK's congestion control is based on TCP NewReno {{?RFC6582}}.
 NewReno is a congestion window based congestion control.
-QUIC specifies the congestion window in bytes rather than packets due to finer control and the ease of appropriate byte counting {{?RFC3465}}.
+QWIK specifies the congestion window in bytes rather than packets due to finer control and the ease of appropriate byte counting {{?RFC3465}}.

-QUIC hosts MUST NOT send packets if they would increase bytes_in_flight (defined in {{vars-of-interest}}) beyond the available congestion window, unless the packet is a probe packet sent after the TLP or RTO timer expires, as described in {{tlp}} and {{rto}}.
+QWIK hosts MUST NOT send packets if they would increase bytes_in_flight (defined in {{vars-of-interest}}) beyond the available congestion window, unless the packet is a probe packet sent after the TLP or RTO timer expires, as described in {{tlp}} and {{rto}}.

 Implementations MAY use other congestion control algorithms, and endpoints MAY use different algorithms from one another.
-The signals QUIC provides for congestion control are generic and are designed to support different algorithms.
+The signals QWIK provides for congestion control are generic and are designed to support different algorithms.

 ## Explicit Congestion Notification {#congestion-ecn}

-If a path has been verified to support ECN, QUIC treats a Congestion Experienced codepoint in the IP header as a signal of congestion.
+If a path has been verified to support ECN, QWIK treats a Congestion Experienced codepoint in the IP header as a signal of congestion.
 This document specifies an endpoint's response when its peer receives packets with the Congestion Experienced codepoint.
 As discussed in {{!RFC8311}}, endpoints are permitted to